Hi and thank you for clicking on The Skipper.

 He swung the sword, aiming for my throat.

 Though I did not know it then, I had witnessed the destruction of Middle Earth.
 Gondor had fallen.
-The White City was no more—elves, men, dwarves—they were all passed from the land and the Age of the Orc had begun.
+The White City was no more.
+Elves, men, dwarves—they had all passed from the land and the Age of the Orc had begun.
+This was Middle Earth's future.

-I shuffled quickly backwards and looked about wildly.
-I was in a forest, surrounded by thick, crooked trees.
-Moss covered the roots and the ground while leaves, fallen from the rich evergreen trees, littered the ground.
+I shuffled backwards and looked about wildly.
+I was in a forest, surrounded by tall, golden trees.
+Moss covered the tree roots, while fallen leaves littered the ground.
 The two elves stared at me in wonder.

 "Who are you?"
 I asked.

-"Clearly," said Elladan.
+"Clearly," said Elladan with a hint of amusement.
 "No mortal inhabits this wood."

-"I didn't mean to," I said.
+"I don't know.
+It's not like I meant to come here," I said.
 "I just sort of get dumped where I get dumped."

 Elladan blinked.
 He tilted his head to the side and stared at me.
-"Of what do you speak?
-I do not understand."
+"Of what do you speak?"

-"No," said Elladan.
+"No," said Elladan, switching once again to the Common Tongue.
 "I think she is telling the truth."

 I sighed.
-"Look this happens from time to time—like a sickness.
-I am in my home doing whatever and them—bam—I'm in this other place.
-One time I was chased by a dragon.
-The next time I was attacked by decayed men outside a burning city.
+"Look this happens from time to time.
+I'm in my house doing whatever and then—bam—I'm in this other place.
+One time I was chased by a dragon and another time I was chased by trolls.
 Then—bam—I'm home.
 It's not a big deal.
-Be on your merry way—I'm just passing through."
+Be on your merry way.
+I'm just passing through."

 Elrohir stared.
 "She makes no sense."

-"Maybe it is the language barrier," said Elladan.
-"I thought I spoke this tongue well, but maybe I am mistaken."
+"Maybe it is the language," said Elladan.
+"I thought I spoke the Common Tongue well, but perhaps I am mistaken."

 "You Skip?" said Elladan thoughtfully.
 "Senturiel?"